 One of the major and first steps is to be able to identify what you will and won’t eat.

-Let’s first take a look at all the wonderful products that vegans can actually eat.
+Let’s first take a look at all the wonderful products that vegans will actually eat.

 - Fruits and vegetables

 Fruits and vegetables provide you with essential nutrients and antioxydants.
 Vegetables are some of the most nutritious ingredients on Earth, and you will find delicious vegan recipes at the end of this guide in order to enjoy them on your plate.

 Grains like wheat, oats, rice, quinoa, barley or corn are really important as they bring lots of fibers and some proteins, which are necessary for a healthy diet.
 They can be used to make rice, bread or pasta dishes.

 Legumes and beans are the greatest plant-based protein sources.
 That’s why they represent the perfect vegan protein for meat substitutes: chickpeas, soybeans, lentils, edamame, green beans, black, red and pinto beans, ...

 Nuts provide you with healthy fats which give you an energy boost and help you process the vitamins you got from your fruits and vegetables.
 Among them, try almonds, brazil nuts, cashews, hazelnuts, macadamia nuts, pecans, pistachios, walnuts…

 Seeds are often described as superfood, as they bring a whole lot of energy and nutrients to your body.
 Flax and chia seeds bring omega-3 fatty acids (usually coming from fish) and are really nutrient dense, which has many health benefits to your body and brain and can even help fight depression or anxiety.
 Pumpkin seeds are rich in magnesium, a mineral boosting your heart health and powering your muscles.
 Sunflower seeds are good sources of fiber, zinc and vitamin E and lower risks of high blood pressure and heart disease while supporting your immune system and reducing inflammation.